tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

   ******

-## Step 4: Installing GitHub Actions runner
+## Step 4: Enabling GitHub Actions and Installing GitHub Actions runner

+After the repositories are made you may need to enable the GitHub Actions for the working repository.
+This can be done from the GitHub site by navigating to the working repository and it's Actions tab and clicking the big green button.
 You also need a local-hosted GitHub Actions runner which is provided by GitHub.
 The runner is bound to a single GitHub organization or a single repository.
 It can be changed later, see note at the end of this step.

 1. Navigate to your working repo's `Settings` in GitHub web page.
 2. Open the `Actions` dropdown menu from the left side of the page under Code and automation.